-Pressure ulcers/injuries are localized areas of tissue necrosis that typically develop when soft tissue is compressed between a bony prominence and an external surface for a long period of time.
-Deep tissue pressure injuries (DTPI) are purple or maroon areas of intact skin or blood-filled blisters caused by damage to the underlying soft tissues.
+Pressure injuries are localized areas of tissue necrosis that typically develop when soft tissue is compressed between a bony prominence and an external surface for a long period of time.
+Deep tissue pressure injuries (DTPI) are persistent non-blanchable deep red, purple or maroon areas of intact skin, non-intact skin or blood-filled blisters caused by damage to the underlying soft tissues.
 It is common for a thin blister to form over the surface of the dark wound bed, and the wound may further evolve to become covered by thin eschar.
-These represent a serious form of pressure ulcer in that they form in the underlying tissues and are often not visible until they have advanced to the point where treatment is significantly more problematic.
+These represent a serious form of pressure injury in that they form in the underlying tissues and are often not visible until they have advanced to the point where treatment is significantly more problematic.
 Deep tissue injuries are also known to deteriorate quickly even under optimal care.

 Symptoms of Deep Tissue Pressure Injuries